 - Nurturing child and family through substance recovery

 - Inspiring a knowledge-rich well-being journey with the child

 - Inspiring community initiatives and networks to engage with the child

 - Supporting the child within multi-generational and diverse family dynamics

 - How to connect child to community and community to child

 - Collaborating to create unique proposals to enhance the well-being journey of the child

 This module is most suited to both community groups or organisations supporting children and their families and their practitioners.
+The downloadable pdf is designed to guide you through the video resources on the Maraea website Communities of Practice page, giving a summary of the contents of each video cluster.
 It looks at: